hamidpalangi/hamidpalangi.github.io/_pages/about.md

   - /about.html
 ---

 My mission is to contribute to building AI systems that are Robust, Safe and Data Efficient.
-My work in this domain involves improving out of distribution generalization of large scale deep neural networks and combining neural and symbolic representations.
+My work in this domain involves out of distribution generalization of large scale deep neural networks and combining neural and symbolic representations.
 I have broad interest in Deep Learning, Natural Language Processing and Language Grounding (Language+Vision).

 Currently I work at [Microsoft Research](https://www.microsoft.com/en-us/research/) as a Senior Researcher, serve as an advisor for [Koidra](https://www.koidra.ai/) and as Associate Editor for IEEE Signal Processing Magazine [Newsletter](https://signalprocessingsociety.org/newsletter).
 I have had the priviledge to be a Senior member of [IEEE](https://www.ieee.org/), to serve as part of organizing committee of [ACL 2020](https://acl2020.org/) as one of the virtual infrastructure chairs, and to work as a mentor at [Microsoft AI School](https://www.microsoft.com/en-us/ai/ai-school) from 2017 to 2019 and [Microsoft AI Residency Program](https://www.microsoft.com/en-us/research/academic-program/microsoft-ai-residency-program/) from 2019 to 2020.